jwilber/old_website/_posts/2016-09-30-Writing-More-Efficient-R-Code.markdown

 title:  "Test Post"
 date:   2014-12-10
 ---
+[in progress]

-<p class="intro"><span class="dropcap">t</span></p>he goal of this post is to (hopefully) introduce you to some methods that will aid you in writing more efficient R code.
+<p class="intro"><span class="dropcap">T</span></p>he goal of this post is to (hopefully) introduce you to some methods that will aid you in writing more efficient R code.
 While I am by no means an R expert, I've picked up some techniques in my few years of using R that will hopefully prove beneficial to you!

 ### Why?